ssbc/handbook.scuttlebutt.nz/guides/pubs/setup-a-pub.md

 nvm alias default 10
 ```

-## 3. Install Scuttlebot
+## 3. Install ssb-server

-Install Scuttlebot using NPM.
+Install `ssb-server` using NPM.
 (If you prefer to install using git, [follow the instructions here](./install.md)).

 ```bash
 npm install -g ssb-server
 ```

-To update scuttlebot in the future, simply run the global install again.
+To update `ssb-server` in the future, simply run the global install again.

 ## 4. Create a run-server.sh script

 Save the following script somewhere easy to find, such as `~/run-server.sh`.
-This script will help ensure uptime, even if scuttlebot experiences a crash:
+This script will help ensure uptime, even if ssb-server experiences a crash:

 ```bash
 #!/bin/bash